nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
 a.
-Include those libraries in the repo (this bloats the repo size)<br>
+Include those libraries in the repository (this bloats the repository size)<br>
 b.
 Require developers to download those libraries manually (this creates extra work for developers)<br>

 <br>